achoav/surfs_up/README.md

 *Based on a comparison of precipitation and temperature between June and December from 2010 to 2017 across all observation stations, it’s possible to notice the following statistical information:*

  1. Over 7 years, there are 1574 precipitations occurred and 1700 temperatures  observed in June, higher than 1405 precipitations and 1517 temperatures  observed in December.
-The different (1700-1517 = 183) between two observations counts that indicate the data of Dec, 2017 not included in database.
+The different (1700-1517 = 183) between two observations counts that indicate the data of Dec, 2017 is not included in database.

  2. Comparing of precipitation, the mean (0.217) and median (0.03) of December are higher than June’s mean (0.136) and median (0.02), respectively.